bacpack-system/bacpack-system.github.io/docs/example_usage.md

 ### Create a Package Repository

-For the purpose of this example the local Package Repository will be used, but usually the Package Repository is present upstream and cloned locally.
+For the purpose of this example, a local Package Repository will be used, but usually the Package Repository is present upstream and cloned locally.

 The creation of Package Repository is basically creating an empty git repository.
-Following commands will create it in current directory:
+The following commands will create it in the current directory:

 ```bash
 mkdir package_repository && cd package_repository